amcknight/jigglefab/Roadmap.md

 ## Version 0.2
 - Common chemistry representation type
 - Basic Editor
-- - Select a chem from the overlay
-- - Display current chem selection
 - - Display chem names in Overlay
 - - Place orbs individually
 - - Modify an orb to have selected chemistry